Collective magnetic Higgs excitation in a pyrochlore ruthenate: Results

-\textit{Phonon dynamics}.-- In the following, we will discuss the enhanced lattice dynamics, which persist in Nd$_2$Ru$_2$O$_7$ down to about half of $T_{\mathrm{N}}$.
-In Fig. 2(a) we present the mid-energy range of the E$_g$ symmetry channel, which is dominated by the E$_g$ phonon at 40 meV.
-The arrows at 35 and 52 meV mark small leakage of phonons from the T$_{2g}$ channel.
-With decreasing temperature phonons sharpen, shift in frequency, and gain in intensity.
-In particular, below $T_{\mathrm{N}}$ a moderate softening of the phonon frequency is observed, followed by a highly dynamical, fluctuating regime in which the phonon splits into a dominating low-energy mode and a weaker high-energy shoulder.
-Below $\approx 75$ K, the lattice dynamics resumes its rather static behavior.
+Evidence for the $A$-mode arising through fluctuations of a nematic order parameter can be also found in the lattice dynamics.
+To uncover such spin-related phonon anomalies, we now investigate the enhanced lattice dynamics in Nd$_2$Ru$_2$O$_7$ which we observe down to about half of $T_{\mathrm{N}}$.
+As the $E_{\mathrm{g}}$ phonon involves twisting motions of the RuO$_6$ octahedra, it is rather susceptible to the changes in the Ru-O-Ru bond angle.
+Therefore, it justifies a strong spin-elastic coupling between the $E_{\mathrm{g}}$ phonon and Ru magnetic moments, and such coupling serves as a sensitive local probe to the onset of magnetic order or even to an enhancement of spin-spin correlations within Ru tetrahedra.
+In Fig. 2a we present the mid-energy range of the $E_{\mathrm{g}}$ symmetry channel, which is dominated by the $E_{\mathrm{g}}$ phonon at 40 meV.
+The arrows at 35 and 52 meV mark small leakage of phonons from the $T_{\mathrm{2g}}$ channel.
+Below $T_{\mathrm{N}}$ a giant softening of the phonon frequency is observed, followed by a highly dynamical, fluctuating regime in which the phonon splits into a dominating low-energy mode ($\sim 38$ meV) and a weaker high-energy shoulder ($\sim 41$ meV).
+Below $T^*$, the lattice dynamics resumes its rather static behavior.